dadrian/dadrian.io/content/blog/posts/certificates-explained.md

     [key pinning]), however these rely on PKI expertise on the part of the domain owner, and have varying degrees of efficacy, risk, and scalability.
 [^4]: In practice, it's difficult for root programs to enforce non-public-facing
     requirements.
-For more information, see
-    *[The Dirty Laundry of the Web PKI]*, a talk by estark@ from Usenix Enigma 2023.
+For more information, see *[The Dirty Laundry of the Web PKI]*, a talk by Emily Stark from Usenix Enigma 2023.
 [^5]: This is not a full description of all of the checks enforced during a
     secure certificate verification process.
 See go/chrome-cert-verifier for more details.
 Do not use this description as the basis for a verifier.